superbrothers/kubernetes-docs/kubectl_create_secret_docker-registry.md

  That produces a ~/.dockercfg file that is used by subsequent 'docker push' and 'docker pull' commands to authenticate to the registry.
 The email address is optional.

   When creating applications, you may have a Docker registry that requires authentication.
-In order for the nodes to pull images on your behalf, they have to have the credentials.
+In order for the nodes to pull images on your behalf, they must have the credentials.
 You can provide this information by creating a dockercfg secret and attaching it to your service account.

 ```